bbauska/LFS171x/README.md

 Multiple criticisms exist for the PoW consensus algorithm.
 PoW requires a huge amount of energy to be expended, given the computationally heavy algorithm.

 In addition, PoW has a high latency of transaction validation, and the concentration of mining power is located in countries where electricity is cheap.

 In terms of the network security, PoW is susceptible to the "51% attack", which refers to an attack on a blockchain by a group of miners controlling more than 50% of the network's computing power.

 <h3>Proof-of-Stake (PoS)</h3>
 The Proof of Stake algorithm is a generalization of the Proof of Work algorithm.
 In PoS, the nodes are known as the "validators" and, rather than mining the blockchain, they validate the transactions to earn a transaction fee.

 There is no mining to be done, as all coins exist from day one.
 Simply put, nodes are randomly selected to validate blocks, and the probability of this random selection depends on the amount of stake held.

-So, if node X owns 2 coins and node Y owns 1 coin, node X is twice as likely to be called upon to validate a block of transactions.
+If node X owns 2 coins and node Y owns 1 coin, node X is twice as likely to be called upon to validate a block of transactions.

 The specific implementation of PoS can vary, depending on the use case, or as a matter of software design.

 Instances include <b<Proof of Deposit</b> and <b>Proof of Burn</b>.

 The PoS algorithm saves expensive computational resources that are spent in mining under a PoW consensus regime.

 <h3>Proof of Elapsed Time (PoET)</h3>
 Developed by Intel, the Proof of Elapsed Time consensus algorithm emulates the Bitcoin-style Proof of Work.

 Hyperledger's Sawtooth implementation is an example of PoET at work.

 Instead of competing to solve the cryptographic challenge and mine the next block, as in the Bitcoin blockchain, the PoET consensus algorithm is a hybrid of a random lottery and first-come-first-serve basis.

 In PoET, each validator is given a random wait time.